codurance/site/src/_posts/2019-02-07-working-with-dynamodb.md

 Wait, why?
 This is a tutorial, things are supposed to work out fine without errors, if I wanted errors I could have gone elsewhere.
 This error is happening because we created the table in the previous test, and every time we run the tests we need a new table, a table so fresh that will move to Bel-Air to live with his uncle.
 So this time we are doing a `docker-compose down` to erase our container and set up again with `docker-compose up -d`.
 Now our tests should be passing.

 The test is passing but is relying on the fact that the table doesn't exist.
-This isn't something good to have, so this must be fixed by deleting the table before the tests start.
+This isn't great, so must be fixed by deleting the table before the tests start.
 This piece of code is added before the `createTable call` and run the test more than once with the same container (or just keep running the tests furiously to see them passing one after another).

 ```kotlin
 class DynamoDbTaskRepositoryShould {